dougeby/IntuneDocs/intune/device-restrictions-configure.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-Device restriction policies are a key feature when using Intune to protect your organization's resources.
-These restrictions let you control a wide range of settings and features, including:
+Intune includes device restriction policies that help administrators control Android, iOS, macOS, and Windows devices.
+These restrictions let you control a wide range of settings and features to protect your organization's resources.
+For example, administrators can:

-- Security
-- Browser
-- Hardware
-- Data sharing settings

-For example, you can block the device camera, allow access to Google Play, block built-in apps, and more.
+- Allow or block the device camera
+- Control access to Google Play, app stores, viewing documents, and gaming
+- Block built-in apps, or create a list of apps that allowed or prohibited
+- Allow or prevent backing up files to cloud and storage accounts
+- Set a minimum password length, and block simple passwords

+These features are available in Intune, and are configurable by the administrator.
+Intune uses "configuration profiles" to create and customize these settings for your organization's needs.
+After you add these features in a profile, you can then push or deploy the profile to devices in your organization.

-This article shows you how to create the profile, and gives quick links to different platforms settings you can control.
+This article shows you how to create a device restrictions profile.
+You can also see all the available settings for the different platforms.

 ## Create the profile